DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 - Enter any room within the *first area of Avernoth*

 #### Initial Response Dialogue
-Allister: it looks like a note written by the Archmage himself.
+Allister: It looks like a note written by the Archmage himself.
 An Ally: This seems to be the closest we've come to anything reasonable in this place.
 They could be the key to getting you out of there.
 An Ally: Maybe we should try to follow what they did?
 Retracing the Archmage's steps could lead us to more clues.
 Allister: Alright.
 It seems like I need to enter any one of these rooms while using *Flame Volley* spell.
 Let's give it a shot.